kevL/yata/ReadMe.txt

 Appendix F: creating a 2da-file

-Yata cannot be used to create a new 2da-file from scratch.
-So if you want a brand new 2da, at a minimum you should use a text-editor to specify the 2da version header, followed by a blank line, followed by a line with the col labels (preceeded by a space) - look at the top of any valid 2da, in a text-editor, to see what those first three lines should look like.
+Yata can create a new 2da-file from scratch w/ File|Create ....
+If you want to create a new 2da-file yourself, at a minimum you should use a text-editor to specify the 2da version header, followed by a blank line, followed by a line with the col labels - look at the top of any valid 2da, in a text-editor, to see what those first three lines should look like.
 Yata ought then be able to open the 2da and assign a first blank row with default cell-values.

 Appendix G: Drag & Drop to open 2da-file(s)